Everest Base Camp Trek - 14 Days

 • Yes, the Everest Base Camp Trek 14 Days is family-friendly, but elderly people, small children, and unfit individuals may not be able to make it due to the lengthy trekking days and high altitude.

 However, Mount Glory Treks also offers an EBC Trek with Helicopter Return, which eliminates the additional time-consuming return.
-Additionally, if a person is unable to hike that far, they can also take a one-day EBC helicopter tour.
+Additionally, if a person is unable to hike that far, they can also take a one-day Everest helicopter tour.

 • The main highlight and destination of the EBC trek is Everest Base Camp, but other major highlights include Lukla, Namche Bazar, Everest View Hotel, Tengboche, Dingboche, Gorakshep, and Kala Patthar.